Yuugen64/00001_PortfolioWebsite/README.md

 11.11.20:
 - [030-0.1.4]: Mobile landscape modal bug fixed >> Fixed an error with the onclick logic for landscape mobile view where the modals where not being assigned the class 'showModal'.
 - [031-0.1.4]: Mobile landscape modal stlying >> Re-formatted the modal styling when a mobile phone is in landscape mode to more stylistically line up with the portrait mode version.
-Tweaked some of the drop shadows as well to remove the weird glowing effect of the modals on top of the touchLayer which is very obvious in landscape."
+Tweaked some of the drop shadows as well to remove the weird glowing effect of the modals on top of the touchLayer which is very obvious in landscape.

+11.12.20:
+- [032-0.1.4]: Verified that the background html color changing does indeed function properly on iOS when the iPhone is in landscape orientation.
+This takes care of the safe area styling issue.